paupino/rust-decimal/README.md

 [Docs Badge]: https://docs.rs/rust_decimal/badge.svg
 [docs]: https://docs.rs/rust_decimal

-A Decimal implementation written in pure Rust suitable for financial calculations that require significant integral and fractional digits with no round-off errors.
+A Decimal number implementation written in pure Rust suitable for financial calculations that require significant integral and fractional digits with no round-off errors.

 The binary representation consists of a 96 bit integer number, a scaling factor used to specify the decimal fraction and a 1 bit sign.
 Because of this representation, trailing zeros are preserved and may be exposed when in string form.
 These can be truncated using the `normalize` or `round_dp` functions.